"To work with living mechanisms in a living body, we need living palpatory skills." Rollin Becker, D.O.

 Registration for CST Animal class

-To register for the CST Animal class, please contact Regina Green at toll-free (888) 529-9796, local (678) 354-3500 or e-mail: info@acornseminars.com.
+To register for the CST Animal class, please contact Regina Green at (315) 325-4423 or e-mail us at info@acornseminars.com

 Certification Program for Animals

 We have done our best to make our certification program as complete an experience for the participant as possible.
 All who have gone through our certification process have found it a most educational and profitable use of their time and energy.
+In 2012, we started placing a more rigorous standard for our apprentice level certificants in the lab portions of the exam.

-Acorn Seminars Inc. Craniosacral Therapy Certification Program for Animals is designed to give the experienced therapist trained in CST with animals acknowledgement for their understanding and skill in this therapeutic modality.
+Acorn Seminars Craniosacral Therapy Certification Program for Animals is designed to give the experienced therapist trained in CST with animals acknowledgement for their understanding and skill in this therapeutic modality.
 The benefits of CST certification are a strong understanding and application of techniques, creating assurance in the owner's mind of the therapist's skill level in CST and to build confidence with potential clients.
 Along with the application, applicants will be required to provide a copy of a hands-on license or equivalent indicating the legal ability to do hands-on therapy with both people and animals.
 Applicants will need to check their own state's regulations.
 CST is not a stand alone hands-on license.
 All successful certificants will receive a framed certificate indicating proficiency status.

 The CST Certification Program for Animals consists of:

-1) an open-book essay exam2) a true/false, multi-choice objective question exam
+2) a true/false, multi-choice objective question exam

 3) a hands-on practical with oral exam